- Education and Science»

 Spains Beloved Lynx

-Mostly, an image of a big lion or a tiny stray kitten will come to one's mind when they hear the word cat.
+What do you think of when you hear the word cat ?
+It is natural for the image of a domestic cat to come to mind, or one of the large wildcats, such as a tiger or lion.
 That is not true in Spain, since they have a national feline figure: the Iberian Lynx.
 Of the 38 different types of cats out there, 31 of them have the definition of a "small cat."
-Some of those species include the 3 separate species of lynx, the fishing cat, and the American Bobcat.
-The Iberian Lynx, however, is one of the more well known, but also one of the most in danger of disappearing from Earth.
+Some of those species include: three separate species of lynx, the fishing cat, and the American Bobcat.
+The Iberian Lynx, however, is not one of the more well known, but also one of the most in danger of disappearing from Earth.
 It almost faced extinction at the beginning of the 21st century; the population was down to only 100 individuals.
 But the love that Spain has for this shy feline has kept conservation efforts and the species alive.

 A Family In Need of Help